What is Devin Haney's Record?

 How long has Haney been fighting?

-Haney is currently ranked 1st by the The Ring at Super Lightweight.
+Haney is currently ranked 1st by The Ring and 1st by the WBO at Welterweight.

 What are some potential opponents for Devin Haney?

-Some potential future fights for Haney include Shakur Stevenson, Unified Super Lightweight Champion Teofimo Lopez, Vasyl Lomachenko, Subriel Matias and William Zepeda.
+Some potential future fights for Haney include Ryan Garcia, Shakur Stevenson, Unified Super Lightweight Champion Teofimo Lopez, Vasyl Lomachenko and William Zepeda.

 Devin Haney doesn't currently have a fight scheduled.

-Some potential future fights for Haney include Shakur Stevenson, Unified Super Lightweight Champion Teofimo Lopez, Vasyl Lomachenko, Subriel Matias and William Zepeda.
+Some potential future fights for Haney include Ryan Garcia, Shakur Stevenson, Unified Super Lightweight Champion Teofimo Lopez, Vasyl Lomachenko and William Zepeda.

-In the UK you can usually stream Haney's fights on DAZN PPV UK.
+In the UK you can usually stream Haney's fights on DAZN PPV.

 In the US you can usually stream Devin Haney's fights via DAZN PPV.